wolfgangj/bone-lisp/README.md

 Each file will be loaded only once.
 Recursive loading will be detected and reported as an error.

+## Contributing

+Here are some ideas on how you can start contributing.
+Always feel free to ask for details on any of those.

+* You can add lots of library stuff.
+  This is always a good thing.
+  You could e.g. take a look at Schemes SRFI-1 and SRFI-13 for ideas.
+* `bone.c`/`compile_if()`: currently, everything after the third argument is ignored, i.e.
+  `(if 1 2 3 4)` is identical to `(if 1 2 3)`.
+  We want either implicit `do` or raise an error (both would be fone to me).
+* `_*lisp-info*` should have an entry like `(posix-support 0)` when the POSIX module is compiled in.
+  (The `0` is intended as a version number; this seems more useful than just using `#t`.)
+* POSIX binding for `strerror()` (and lots of other stuff, actually).
+* If you know Emacs Lisp, it would be great to have a major mode;
+  I currently use a quick&dirty hacked version of Scheme mode.
+* Handle symbols with special characters;
+  could use the notation `#"symbol with spaces"`.
+* Dynamically resize call stack and various other things.
+* If you want to add a fancy feature, try doing a reader macro for string interpolation (and here documents with string interpolation.)
+* Building a testing framework would be very useful.

 ## License

 This is Free Software distributed under the terms of the ISC license.